phaserjs/phaser/README.md

 * Updated Loader and Cache so they now support loading of Audio() tags as well as Web Audio.
 * Set Input.recordPointerHistory to false, you now need to enable the pointer tracking if you wish to use it.
 * SoundManager will now automatically handle iOS touch unlocking.
+* Added TilemapLayer.putTileWorldXY to place a tile based on pixel values, and putTile based on tile map coordinates.
+* Dropped the StageScaleMode.setScreenSize iterations count from 40 down to 10 and document min body height to 2000px.